oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

     Applied on: Wed Jul  6 15:45:02 2022
     ```

-## Task 2: Rollback AHF metadata and framework and updates
+## Task 2: Rollback AHF metadata and framework updates

 Run the **ahfctl rollbackupdate** command with the **-updateid** option to rollback the updates with a specific update ID.
 If you do not specify the update ID, then AHF rolls back to the previous state by default.